16 Church Hill

 A young man who was working as a stoneworker when the nave was being rebuilt after the fire of 1892 fell from the scaffolding to his death.
 He was buried in the graveyard but seems to have been uncomfortable with the idea of leaving the job unfinished.

-The ghostly is still seen occasionally today wandering the church grounds.
+His ghostly apparition is still seen occasionally today wandering the church grounds.

 In the late 1800’s the body of a man was discovered in a lane in the downtown area.
 He was foreigner and thought to be a sailor from one of the many ships that docked as St John’s had become a major port.